TanSatamalee/Overwatch/README.md

 Gets the combat stats for heroes.
 Arguments: location (global, us, eu, kr, cn) && mode (qp, comp)
 Return: 2D array of hero name, obj time, obj kills, medals, and cards for all heroes

+'get_global_stats(location, mode)'
+Gets the all stats for heroes.
+Arguments: location (global, us, eu, kr, cn) && mode (qp, comp)
+Return: 2D array of all hero stats.
+First row is all the labels for the column values.
+The following rows start with the hero name and then the values for the corrsponding stats.